Negheriting Shiva Doul

 The Negheriting Shiva Doul is a Shiva temple at Dergaon in Assam, India.
-Situated on a hillock at about one and half km north from the National Highway 37 in the Golaghat district of Assam.This is a national protected monument declared by Archaeological Survey of India. the temple was first constructed by the Dimasa Kacharis during 8th – 9th century CE.
+Situated on a hillock at about one and half km north from the National Highway 37 in the Golaghat district of Assam.
+This is a national protected monument.
 Later due to natural calamities it came into destruction.
-In 1765 it was re-constructed by Ahom king Swargadeo Rajeswar Singha.
+The older Negheriting temple is mentioned in Buranjis in relation to wars with the Kachari kingdom of early 16th century.
+The region around Dergaon, where the temple is located, was then part of the Kachari domain, before being annexed by the Ahoms during the reign of Suhungmung.
+In 1765, a brick temple was constructed by Ahom king Swargadeo Rajeswar Singha in place of the older stone temple.
 The famous architect assigned to the job was Ghanashyam Khonikar.

 History

-It is believed that the stones used to construct the temple were existed in the bank of river Dihing.
+It is believed that the stones used to construct the temple existed in the bank of river Dihing.
 Due to natural calamities the temple was destroyed and the remains were found in deep forest called Gajapanemara.
 However, as the Dihing river changed the course, the temple was again destroyed and merged into the river water.
 A devotee of lord Shiva found the ruined temple and the linga in the shallow water of river Dihing, now this place is known as Sheetal Negheri.
 Ahom king Rajeswar Singha (1751–1769) brought the linga from the river and reconstructed the present temple and established the Shivalinga in it.